Are you wondering why travel to Italy? You landed in the right place. Here we give you many good reasons to visit Italy any time, any season.

 This being said, the architecture worth seeing in Italy is not only the royal palaces and noble villas but also the private houses.
 Each and every region and city you will explore, from Sicily up to Trentino Alto Adige, will have a different architectural style.
 This is what makes the whole country beautiful and gives harmony to its streets.

-Rome will show you the traces of a mighty ancient empire, the Papal Kingdom, and Renaissance noble families, in Florence you will travel through Middle Age and Renaissance times, Middle Age imprints also are shown in the towns of Viterbo, Bracciano, Perugia or even Venice.
+Rome will show you the traces of a mighty ancient empire, the Papal Kingdom, and Renaissance noble families, in Florence you will travel through Middle Age and Renaissance times, Middle Age imprints are also shown in the towns of Viterbo, Bracciano, Perugia, or even Venice.
 While Sardinia has a wonderful display of the Bronze Age with the nuraghi stone towers and villages belonging to the island’s ancient civilization.

 If you are a history buff, you will definitely be spoiled for choice on the places to visit in Italy, but even if you want a diverse holiday and devote only some days to historic sites, this is one of the most fulfilling reasons to visit Italy.